carl-parsec/codes4book/README.md

 Email comments to
      carl.gardner@asu.edu

 The computer programs are all self-contained for simplicity of use.
-For example, **chd.m** has a built-in WENO3 solver identical to the one in **weno3.m**.
+For example, **chd.m** has a built-in WENO3 solver identical to the one in **weno3.m**

-The WENO3 solver was developed by Jeremiah Jones and Carl Gardner, SoMSS, Arizona State University.
+The WENO3 solver was developed by Jeremiah Jones and Carl Gardner, SoMSS, Arizona State University

-**Errata and Clarifications** for the Book are in the file **errata.pdf**.
+**Errata and Clarifications** for the Book are in the file **errata.pdf**

 ---